MiquelGomezCorral/TA-Portuguesse-English-ST/README.md

 # TO-DOs

-- Extra 1: Use different decoding settings for whisper at transcript
+- Extra 1: Use different decoding settings for whisper at translate
-- Extra 2: Use different decoding settings for whisper at translate
+- Extra 2: Use different decoding settings for whisper at transcript trasnlation cascade
 - Extra 3: Use different translation model for cascade & Use different finetuning strategies and parameters